Archive for the 'Experience Reconsidered' Category

 The biblical record provides rich primary source material.
 With some study of first-century time and space, a natural sequence of events emerges from the details to yield a cohesive account of Jesus’ human experience.

 As in any ancient history, there are gaps in the record of Jesus’ last year.
-We can conclude logically that the Jesus’ experience in the gaps connects to the patterns recorded in the Gospels, to human experience in general, and to those unique experiences in Jesus’ first-century time and space.
+We can conclude logically that Jesus’ experience in the gaps follows human experience in general, human experience in first-century Galilee more specifically, and the specific stories recorded in the Gospels.

 In terms of human experience in general, we know he ate and slept, for example.
-In terms of specifics, we can refer to ancient sources such as the writings of Josephus, the Dead Sea Scrolls, and the Mishnah as well as archeological studies.
+In terms of first-century specifics, we can refer to ancient sources such as the writings of Josephus, the Dead Sea Scrolls, and the Mishnah as well as archeological studies that tell us, for example, that Jesus would have eaten two meals a day.

 In addition, climate, demographics, topography, as well as agricultural cycles provide a rich context in themselves for deducing events and movements.
 For example, traveling in the rain or gathering a crowd at the peak of harvest season are both quite unlikely.